 - XL2.0 (standard model)

 - XL50+ (even bigger battery)

 The XL2.0 has a 700 watt-hours battery pack, the XL40 1300 Wh and the XL50+ a 1736 Wh battery pack.
-What also important to know is that the remote controler can be customized via an Android App or your computer.
-But out of the box this board also comes with one speed mode. (and let me tell you this mode is not very beginner friendly) The acceleration and braking curve ist pretty aggresive and for expereinced riders.
+What also important to know is that the remote control can be customized via an Android App or your computer.
+Out of the box, this board also comes with one-speed mode. (and let me tell you this mode is not very beginner-friendly) The acceleration and braking curve ist pretty aggressive and for experienced riders.

 |Top Speed||no info, but they are fast|

 |Range||24 miles (38 km) – Kaly NYC XL2.0|

 42 miles (68 km) – Kaly NYC XL40

 55 miles (88 km) – Kaly NYC XL50+

 |Motor Power||no info|